curl/everything-curl/libcurl/ws/meta.md

 ## `offset`

-When the data delivered is just a part of a larger framgment, this identifies the offset in number of bytes into the larger fragment where this piece belongs.
+When the data delivered is just a part of a larger fragment, this identifies the offset in number of bytes into the larger fragment where this piece belongs.